104541862/COS30002-Labs/Spike 4/README.md

 python main.py --gui -p BestWorst Rando -m map001

 ADDITIONS BY EDWARD HERROD:
+Slightly updated graphics.

 2 bots:
-- "Uninformed" who sends from the planet with the most of their ships to the enemy planet with the least amount defending it (same as BestWorst from the lab).
-- "Opportunist" who attacks enemies then the closest neutral planets.
+- "Uninformed" who expands peacefully and does not attack the enemy until all planets are occupied.
+Naive as heck.
+- "Opportunist" who focuses first on aggressiveness and expansion where possible, then plays defensively until it reaches a certain size before finishing the game with an all-out assault on enemy planets.
+It can also reinforce itself where necessary.

 To run these two bots against one another, use: python main.py --gui -p Opportunist Uninformed -m map001